bmesin/maid-mesic-laravel-test/readme.md

 ##### Result Destination URL:
 ``http://m.ar.mundome.com/wap/938/?af_e_offer=1001374&af_code=6854764&af_e=702005&af_e_sid=hello-there&date=2016-03-02``

+## How to Run the App
+- Simply use the following Artisan command to use PHP's built in server: ``php artisan serve``
+- The app will be accessible at <http://localhost:8000>

 ## Tasks
 ##### 1. Populate campaigns and affiliates select options from JSON data
 File paths: